Ultra Wide

 Landmark features that debuted on the iPhone 15 Pro Max

-The first iPhone telephoto to reach 120mm.
-A tetraprism design folds light four times inside the lens module, achieving 5× optical zoom in a form factor that fits inside the phone.
-Paired with 3D sensor-shift OIS for sharp handheld shots at long range.
+The first iPhone telephoto to reach 120mm, folding light through a tetraprism for 5× optical zoom with 3D sensor-shift OIS for sharp handheld shots.

-First on iPhoneApple's first log video profile for iPhone.
-Captures a flat image with up to 17 stops of dynamic range for maximum flexibility in post-production color grading.
-Pairs with ProRes for broadcast-quality footage from a phone.
+First on iPhoneApple's first log profile for iPhone captures a flat image with up to 17 stops of dynamic range for flexible color grading, and it pairs with ProRes.

-New in 15 ProThe first iPhone with USB-C, replacing Lightning.
-Supports USB 3 at 10 Gbps — roughly 20× faster than Lightning.
-Record ProRes directly to external SSDs and transfer large files in seconds instead of minutes.
+New in 15 ProThe first iPhone with USB-C runs USB 3 at 10 Gbps, so you can record ProRes straight to an external SSD and move large files in seconds.

 256 GB